glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 passing a small amount of urine when coughing, laughing, sneezing, or exercising.
 Compare to overflow incontinence, urge incontinence.

-a narrowing of the urethra due to scar tissue that blocks the flow of urine, which can result in overflow incontinence (leaking urine).
-This can be treated by surgically removing the scar tissue and stretching the urethra.
+a narrowing of the urethra, often due to scar tissue, that blocks the flow of urine, which can result in overflow incontinence (leaking urine).
+This can often be treated by surgically removing the scar tissue and stretching the urethra.
 See also overflow incontinence, urethra.

 see gastrointestinal stromal tumors.

-a layer of the colon between the muscularis mucosae and the muscularis propria.
-See also colon wall.
+a layer of tissue beneath a mucous membrane.
+In the colon, for example, it’s between the muscularis mucosa and the muscularis propria.
+See also colon wall, mucous membrane.

 lymph nodes that are found just above the collarbone (clavicle).
 See also lymph node.

 also called open surgical biopsy.
-Removal of tissues using open surgery so that the tissues can be looked at under a microscope to find out if they contain cancer cells.
+Removal of tissues using open surgery so that they can be looked at under a microscope to find out if they contain cancer cells.
 Biopsies may also be done laparoscopically, or with thin needles.
 See also biopsy, fine needle aspiration biopsy, laparoscope.

 a doctor who specializes in using surgery to treat cancer.
 See also cancer care team.

-the percentage of people still alive within a certain period of time after diagnosis or treatment.
+the percentage of people still alive within a certain period of time after diagnosis.
 For cancer, a 5-year survival rate is often given.
-This does not mean that people can’t live more than 5 years, nor does it mean that those who live for 5 years are permanently cured.
-See also five-year relative survival rate.
+This does not mean that people can’t live more than 5 years, nor does it mean that those who live for 5 years are permanently cured (although some might be).
+See also five-year survival rate, five-year relative survival rate.

 the state of being a cancer survivor, that is, having been diagnosed with cancer.
 See also survivor.